mimachniak/sysopslife.pages/_posts/2026-07-21-azure-guest-configuration.md

 ---

-## Step 2: Create the Guest Configuration package
+## Step 3: Create the Guest Configuration package

+> Note: PowerShell 7 need to be running as local administrator

 Choose the package type deliberately: